-Three placebo-controlled trials provide fair evidence that efficacy to improve health outcomes does not differ between placebo and sertraline, paroxetine, and venlafaxine.
-There is FDA-approved evidence to support the efficacy of fluoxetine in treating major depressive disorder in children and adolescents.
-Of note, however, published trials supporting the efficacy of fluoxetine excluded from our review due to a differential loss to follow-up of more than 15 percentage points between active treatment and placebo control.
+Two placebo-controlled trials provide fair evidence that efficacy to improve health outcomes does not differ between placebo and sertraline, paroxetine, and venlafaxine. ^{89, 91} Two placebo-controlled trials support greater efficacy for citalopram and sertraline compared to placebo. ^{87, 90} Some FDA-approved evidence supports the efficacy of fluoxetine in treating MDD in children and adolescents; one trial supports greater efficacy of fluoxetine when combined with CBT.
+88 Of note, however, published trials supporting the efficacy of fluoxetine ^{92, 93} were excluded from our review because of a differential loss to follow-up of more than 15 percentage points between active treatment and placebo control.
 Evidence is inconclusive about the efficacy of citalopram, escitalopram, fluvoxamine, paroxetine, sertraline, mirtazapine, venlafaxine, bupropion, and nefazodone.